RosettaCommons/demos/public/auto-drrafter/README.md

 This demo shows how to use use auto-DRRAFTER to build RNA coordinates into a cryo-EM map.
 This is a small toy example designed to run relatively quickly on a laptop.

 ## Setting up auto-DRRAFTER:
 1. Download Rosetta [here](https://www.rosettacommons.org/software/license-and-download).
-You will need to get a license before downloading Rosetta (free for academic users). auto-DRRAFTER is available in the Rosetta weekly releases after 2019.47 (it is not available in 2019.47). **auto-DRRAFTER is NOT available in Rosetta 3.11.**
+You will need to get a license before downloading Rosetta (free for academic users). auto-DRRAFTER is available in the Rosetta weekly releases after 2019.47 (it is not available in 2019.47) and files for this demo are available in releases after 2020.03. **auto-DRRAFTER is NOT available in Rosetta 3.11.**
 2. If you're not using the precompiled binaries (these are available for Mac and Linux and you can access them by downloading source+binaries in Step 1), install Rosetta following the instructions available [here](https://www.rosettacommons.org/docs/latest/build_documentation/Build-Documentation).
 3. Make sure that you have python installed and install **networkx** and **mrcfile**.
 For example, type: `pip install networkx mrcfile`.
 4. Install EMAN2 version 2.22 (https://blake.bcm.edu/emanwiki/EMAN2/Install).
 Confirm that `e2proc3d.py` and `e2segment3d.py` are installed by typing: